Allayar07/elasticSearch-fiber/README.md

 ```
 migrate -path ./schema -database 'postgres://postgresql:password0701@localhost:5475/practice?sslmode=disable' up
 ```
-# Create elastic analyzer which latin to russian:
+# Create elastic analyzer which when typing with latin result will be russian words(by the it is full text search):
 ## URL params:
 * URL ```http://localhost:9200/books```
 * Method ```PUT```